-Figure 6 shows the same importance function before the critical time is reached, only now the task retains some importance even if the critical time passes, as might a task with a soft deadline.
-Figure 7 shows an importance function of a task that has a "window of opportunity", where the task's greatest importance value occurs over an interval of time centered on the critical time.
+not satisfied by the critical time, its importance value becomes negative, indicating that it is very unimportant.
+Figure 6 shows the same importance function before the critical time is reached, only now the message retains some importance even if the critical time passes, as might a message with a soft deadline.
+Figure 7 shows an importance function of a message that has a "window of opportunity", where the message's greatest importance value occurs over an interval of time centered on the critical time.
 Notice that in this case the importance function is symmetrical about the critical time.
-This indicates that the task is as important to satisfy some time before the critical time as it is to satisfy the same amount of time after the critical time.
-Of course, there are many variations on these themes; the point was to show some useful shapes of curves which may be used for the importance functions of certain types of tasks.
+This indicates that the message is as important to satisfy some time before the critical time as it is to satisfy the same amount of time after the critical time.
+Of course, there are many variations on these themes; the point was to show some useful shapes of curves which may be used for the importance functions of certain types of messages.